 (Raving about Ona Munson requires mention of her mind-blowing performance — and coiffure — in a totally insane Josef von Sternberg movie, The Lady from Shanghai.
 It’s worth trying to catch on TCM.)

-Gone with the Wind is perhaps an unlikely national epic, not least of all because it’s on film, but we’re a young country still sorting out its mythology, but there’s no doubt in my mind that the historicized adventures of Scarlett O’Hara will always be part of that mythology.
+Gone with the Wind is perhaps an unlikely national epic, not least of all because it’s on film, but we’re a young country still sorting out its mythology, and there’s no doubt in my mind that the historicized adventures of Scarlett O’Hara will always be part of that mythology.
 Leigh (no matter what I think), Gable, De Havilland, McDaniel and Munson gave performances which are the stuff myth (they go beyond legend), and the movie is one of the greatest ever to have been made.
 (That’s movie, not Film, although Fleming does indulge in that weird burst of orange-soaked stylization in the fifteen minutes leading into the intermission.)
-Perhaps the best testament to Gone with the Wind‘s greatness is my experience last Saturday: I’d planned to watch just a bit of the movie, and then watch the Canucks get beaten by Winnipeg (Winnipeg? really?) on DVR.
+Perhaps the best testament to Gone with the Wind‘s greatness is my experience last Saturday: I’d planned to watch just a bit of the movie, and then watch the Canucks get beaten by Winnipeg (Winnipeg? really?) on the DVR.

 The next thing I knew, it was four hours later.